BirnadinErick/spc-media-unit-web-bootcamp/src/content/blog/js-house.md

 - construction crew => this is YOU!
 - tools

-Let's get detour, thenafter build the house, OK?
+Let's detour for now, thenafter build the house, OK?

 ## Runtimes (Engines): a ground to build upon